 Bath salts have been in the media in recent years, with reports that those who use bath salts exhibiting reckless and “zombie-like” behavior.
-Though there is no evidence that backs this up, bath salts can cause horrible side effects like hallucinations, paranoia, bizarre behavior, and sometimes even death.
+Though no evidence backs this up, bath salts can cause horrible side effects like hallucinations, paranoia, bizarre behavior, and sometimes even death.

-The main components of bath salts are comprised of the khat plant, which is an East African shrub that makes cathinones.
+The main components of bath salts are comprised of the khat plant, which is an East African shrub that makes cathinone.

-Essentially, the cathinones act much like amphetamines, which are stimulants that act on the central nervous system, causing an increase in energy.
+Essentially, the cathinone acts much like amphetamines, which are stimulants that act on the central nervous system, causing an increase in energy.
 In addition, bath salts increase dopamine and serotonin levels, causing a feeling of euphoria and can cause hallucinations.

 Synthetic bath salts have hit the streets, which means that the variations are stronger and have much more dangerous side effects.
 Those that use bath salts regularly are at high risk of developing severe or fatal side effects like seizures, respiratory distress, brain swelling, psychosis, or death.

 Bath salts are very addictive, so for those who are trying to stop using bath salts, withdrawal symptoms may be felt that vary in severity.
 Often, it may be necessary for the person to be tapered off the drug with medical monitoring.